Pharmacy Council - Te Pou Whakamana Kaimatu o Aotearoa

 Protecting the public

-• if Council has reason to believe that a pharmacist’s practice poses risk of harm to the public we must advise ACC, the Director-General of Health, the Health and Disability Commissioner and their employer in writing, explaining why.
+• if Council has reason to believe that a pharmacist’s practice poses risk of harm to the public we must advise ACC, the Director-General of Health, the Health and Disability Commissioner and the pharmacist’s employer in writing, explaining why.
 A copy of the notice must also be given to the pharmacist.

 • promoting public awareness of our responsibilities.